JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 - we have to train model with data in dimension 50x64.
 This make model very big compare with data after cfar in like 9x7.
 - assume we have 2 targes, and each target have 4 possible velocty.
 Then we will have 16 possible combinations.
 But if we use cfar, we will get 2 single ROI.
 This means we acctually have exact only 4 possible velocty for each target.
 This make preparing dataset also much easily.

-After function cfar_rect, it is the main body for processing dataset.
+After function cfar_rect, it is the main body class PrepareDataset for processing dataset.

 Provided functions for processing dataset: